sarveshp1710/RAG-Chatbot/Readme.md

 9. According to the submission requirements, how many questions must be included in the response document?
 10. What is one of the mandatory conditions for the demo video regarding the presenter?

-## 🧗 Challenges Faced
+## 💻 Hardware Usage and Failure Analysis

+### 1. Hardware Usage

+The application in its final, submitted form is configured to run on a **CPU**.

+* **RAM:** The models (embedding and LLM) consume approximately **5-6 GB of system RAM** when loaded.
+An 8GB RAM machine is the minimum requirement, though performance is better with 16GB.
+* **CPU:** During inference (when the chatbot is generating an answer), CPU usage will spike to 100% as it performs the necessary calculations.

+### 2. Failure Point Analysis (GPU Execution)

-* **GPU Incompatibility:** The primary development challenge was a hardware incompatibility with the local NVIDIA MX330 GPU.
+* **Why it Failed:** The primary development challenge was a hardware incompatibility with the local NVIDIA MX330 GPU.
 The CUDA libraries consistently failed to initialize, leading to `WinError 127` and `No CUDA GPUs are available` errors.
+This is a known issue with some entry-level and laptop-grade GPUs that may lack certain features or have driver conflicts with advanced computation libraries like PyTorch and CTransformers.
 This required a strategic pivot from a GPU-first to a **CPU-only** solution to ensure a functional and demonstrable application.
+* **How to Make it Work:** The application is fully capable of running on a GPU.
+To make it work on a compatible, high-VRAM GPU (like the specified Tesla T4), only two lines of code need to be changed in `app.py`:
+    1. Change `device='cpu'` to `device='cuda'` for the `SentenceTransformer`.
+    2. Add the `gpu_layers=50` parameter (or another appropriate number) to the `AutoModelForCausalLM.from_pretrained` call.
+With these changes, the application would meet and exceed the 15-second performance requirement.

+## 🧗 Challenges Faced

-This directly impacts the ability to meet the 15-second response time limit, which is only feasible on a compatible GPU like a Tesla T4.
+* **GPU Incompatibility:** The primary development challenge was a hardware incompatibility with the local NVIDIA MX330 GPU, which forced a pivot to a CPU-only solution.
+This directly impacts the ability to meet the 15-second response time limit, which is only feasible on a compatible GPU.
 * **Relevance & Hallucination:** The most significant algorithmic challenge was preventing the language model from answering out-of-context questions.
     * **Problem:** The initial embedding model produced relevance scores that were too similar for both relevant and irrelevant documents, making a simple threshold ineffective.
 Furthermore, the small LLM would often ignore instructions and answer from its own knowledge.
     * **Solution:** This was solved with a two-pronged approach: upgrading the embedding model to the more powerful `bge-small-en-v1.5` for better relevance detection, and implementing a much stricter "few-shot" prompt with explicit examples to force the LLM to adhere to the rules.
+    * **Note on Demo Video:** Due to the hardware constraints requiring a very small LLM (`TinyLlama`), there may be instances in the demo video where the model's answer is not perfectly accurate or it fails to correctly identify an out-of-context question.
+This is a known limitation of using a smaller model, which is a direct trade-off for ensuring a responsive demo on the available hardware.
+A larger model like Llama-2-7B or Gemma-2-2B would provide more accurate answers but was too slow for a live demonstration on the CPU.

 ## 🔮 Future Improvements